 Here at Northshore Parent we’d like to spend today thinking about all the wonderful, unique things that makes this place home–here are a few of our favorites”

 State Parks.
 On the northshore we’re incredibly lucky to have access to three different state parks–Fontainebleau and Fairview-Riverside in St. Tammany and Bogue Chitto in Washington parish.
-For just a few dollars you have access to acres of pristine land to exploring, fishing, or camping.
+For just a few dollars you have access to acres of pristine land to go exploring, fishing, or camping.

 The Open Lakefront.
 It’s a great place to walk and you simply cannot beat the views.
-When Bernard Xavier de Marigny de Mandeville designed the city, the made sure that everyone had access to the Lake and the result is one of the most-beautiful stretches of public area in the entire state.
+When Bernard Xavier de Marigny de Mandeville designed the city, he made sure that everyone had access to the Lake and the result is one of the most-beautiful stretches of public area in the entire state.

 Abita Beer.
 Craft beer is all the rage now, but before it was cool the folks in Abita Springs were brewing up their one of a kind beverages like Purple Haze and Abita Strawberry.

 The Dew Drop Dance and Social Hall.
-The oldest surviving rural jazz is located close to the Mandeville lakefront and it’s also still in use!
+The oldest surviving rural jazz hall is located close to the Mandeville lakefront and it’s still in use!
 If the hall is full, patrons are encouraged to bring a lawn chair and sit outside this historic structure and listen to jazz just the way they did in 1895.
 You can read more about the history of The Dew Drop here.

 The Abita Opry.
 Dedicated to the preservation of roots music, this small-town musical event is like no other.
-Each of the six shows each year are held in Abita Springs Town Hall, a building that was once a school gym.
+Each of the six shows a year are held in Abita Springs Town Hall, a building that was once a school gym.
 Shows feature music such as bluegrass, old-style country, and New Orleans jazz.
 All that and you can buy a slice of homemade cake for a dollar in between acts.
 It really doesn’t get any better than that.